diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 Prices
 ------

-Optional you can add many prices to the shipping method and restrict them with criteria.
+Optional you can add many prices to the payment method and restrict them with criteria.

 .. image:: /images/how_to_shipping_prices.*